Moi78/ExpansionGameEngine/README.md

 # ExpansionGameEngine

-Expansion Game Engine is a 3D game engine currently being developed.
+Expansion Game Engine is a 3D game engine under development.

 ## Target List
  - [ ] Multi-API rendering (OpenGL, Vulkan, and DirectX11/12 if I want to export to XBox)